Posts for category: Ingrown Toenails

 Well-fitted shoes and socks - Don’t wear shoes that are short or tight in the toe area.
 Avoid shoes that are loose, because they too cause pressure on the toes, especially when running or walking briskly.

 Remember, there is no need to suffer unnecessarily.
-If your ingrown toenail doesn’t go away quickly call Foot & Ankle Centers for an appointment at our Saint Thomas Hospital office at 662-6676 to get relief from your foot pain.
+If your ingrown toenail doesn’t go away quickly call Foot & Ankle Specialists of Nashville for an appointment at our Saint Thomas Hospital office at 662-6676 to get relief from your foot pain.

 Is the skin around one of your toenails swollen and tender?
 If so, there’s a good chance you have an ingrown nail.
 When you first have an ingrown toenail they can become very tender.
 Later, it may get red and infected, and feel very sore.
 Ingrown toenails are a very common, painful condition that affect people of all ages.